Real Estate · Triplexes

 Coverages commonly considered for triplex operations

-These are common lines to evaluate, not a preset package.
-Your operations, current contracts, state requirements, and the carrier's policy forms determine the final program.
+These are common coverages to consider, not a preset package.
+The right mix depends on how your business works, your contracts, state requirements, and the policy options available.

 • Commercial Property

 Building Coverage — On a commercial package, the triplex is written with a per-building limit set against replacement cost.
 Replacement cost means rebuilding all three units at current labor and material rates.
 Purchase price, market value, and the old dwelling limit are different numbers.
-The coinsurance provision makes the limit consequential: insure below the required percentage of replacement cost and the carrier reduces the claim payment proportionally.
+The coinsurance provision makes the limit consequential: insure below the required percentage of replacement cost and the insurer reduces the claim payment proportionally.
 Construction type, year built, and systems condition all feed the rate.

 • Lessors Risk General Liability (LRO)